 In his final season in France, Tolisso finished with 13 goals in all competitions, often playing as an advanced midfielder behind goal machine and fellow academy graduate Alexandre Lacazette.

-In his career so far Tolisso has averaged a goal every six games, with his tally for Bayern already in double figures as he scored 10 goals and assisted seven in his 44 games during 2017/18, and added another before injury struck the following season.
+In his career so far, Tolisso has averaged a goal every six games, with his tally for Bayern already stands at 18 in just under 100 appearances.
 And when he was on his way to Bayern, former France international Jean-Pierre Papin compared him to one of his predecessors at the German champions.